charles-dlm/nutrition-llm-finetuning/README.md

 **This fine-tuning is not yet functional.**

-The model currently suffers from **hallucinations** — it tends to generate plausible-sounding but factually incorrect responses.
+The model currently suffers from **hallucinations**; it tends to generate plausible-sounding but factually incorrect responses.
 This is largely due to hardware constraints encountered during training (see [Limitations](#limitations-hardware--training-constraints) below).

 ## Project Overview